 The Graeme Dingle Foundation runs school-based programmes for thousands of Kiwis aged between 5 and 18.

-The introduction of Kiwi Can in February 2017 means the life skills and value programme will be delivered to both schools by trainer leaders, with every child attending a lesson once a week, every week of the school year.
+The introduction of Kiwi Can in February 2017 means the life skills and value programme will be delivered to both schools by trained leaders, with every child attending a lesson once a week, every week of the school year.